voussoir/etiquette/README.md

 I am currently running a demonstration copy of Etiquette at http://etiquette.voussoir.net where you can browse around.
 This is not yet permanent.

+### What am I looking at

+Etiquette is a tag-based file organization system with a web front-end.

+Documentation is still a work in progress.
+In general, I use:

+- `python etiquette_site_launch.py [port]` to launch the flask server.
+Port defaults to 5000 if not provided.
+- `python -i etiquette_repl.py` to launch the Python interpreter with the PhotoDB pre-loaded into a variable called `P`.
+Try things like `P.new_photo` or `P.digest_directory`.

 ### To do list
 - Make the wording between "new", "create", "add"; and "remove", "delete" more consistent.
 - User account system, permission levels, private pages.